Tech giant Microsoft has warned Windows users of a new phishing scam that involves emails requesting users to dial a call center.

 The malware scam only works with Windows computers that have Microsoft Excel, TechXplore reported.

 The new threat involves BazarLoader, a type of malware that allows backdoor access to infected computers.
 It works by allowing criminals to sneak in through a hidden backdoor on a user’s computer, which allows them to install viruses or other types of malware.

-Over the past several years, criminals have used different methods to trick users into carrying out instructions that allow BazarLoader to infect their computer, the report said.
+Over the past several years, criminals have used different methods to trick users into carrying out instructions that allow BazarLoader to infect their computer.

-In this new campaign, Microsoft reports that such criminals are using an email/call center approach.
+Microsoft reports that such criminals are using an email/call center approach in this new campaign.
 The new approach involves an email sent to users, claiming that a trial subscription is about to expire and that the user’s credit card is going to be used to automatically charge them unless they dial a specified number.

 If a user falls for the message and calls the center, a human being answers and claims that all they need to do is download a certain Excel spreadsheet.

 After they do so, the victim is instructed to enable macros on the file, which paves the way for infection by BazarLoader.

 The criminal operator at the fake call center then tells the victim that the subscription has been revoked and that their credit card will not be charged.